General aspects

 (for nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Estonia, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovenia, Spain, Sweden).

-Some EU nationals can also use e-Identification to support an initiative.
+Some EU nationals can also use e-Identification to sing an initiative.

-Once an initiative has reached the required numbers of signatures, the details you have collected will be validated by the authorities in each country.
-Any statement of support that contains erroneous data will be not be deemed valid.
+Once an initiative has reached the required number of signatures, the details you have collected will be validated by the authorities in each country.
+Any statement of support that contains erroneous data will not be valid.

 You must be old enough to vote in European Parliament elections (18 years old in most EU countries).
 Some countries lowered the minimum age to support ECIs to 16 years.
 See the full table.